Storyflow Logo

 Limited, page by page

-Yes, the whole board
+Yes, the whole active board

 Persistent project memory